 We are proud to offer excellent spaces for student use for a variety of purposes.
 Every student who lives on campus has access to these spaces with their room key during the times listed below.
 Please refer to the Community Living Standard, Care of Common Areas and Property, regarding guidelines for use.
-Until further notice, common areas will only be available for checkout.
-Please call or visit the Santa Cruz Village Office between 8 a.m. and 10 p.m. or the Main Housing Office between 8 a.m. and 5 p.m. for more information on available rooms or the checkout process.
+Housing will continue to engage a routine cleaning schedule.
+However, residents are responsible for cleaning and sanitizing shared surfaces before and after each use.